lukebarnard1/o2m/README.md

 Introduction
 ============

-Enough has been said with regard to government agencies accessing our every thought, action and emotion so there is not much point adding to the deafening cacophony of hate aimed towards organizations such as The NSA.
-It could be much worse, let’s be honest.
-However, I for one am tired of using free systems that are funded by my own contribution to this world.
+I for one am tired of using free systems that are funded by my own contribution to this world.
 My connections with other people are fuelling the accuracy of advertisement agencies and quite frankly, there’s nothing more annoying.

 The fact of the matter is that when data is all in one place and we’ve